mmomtchev/geosub/README.md

 # Performance

+First of all, the entire target dataset (that is the file you are writing) must fit in memory - this is a limitation that is very unlikely to be lifted in a future version.

+## Selecting individual bands

-The GRIB2 format is very ill-suited for cloud operations - there is no central band index and it requires that the whole file is parsed before any bands can be extracted.
-In order to allow for partial downloads, NOAA publishes a sidecar index file for every GRIB2 with a `.idx` extension.
-This file allows for orders of magnitude faster data extraction as long as only the data contained in it is used - that is the band description.
-Should you require reading the metadata, in the case of the GRIB2 format, you will probably be better of with downloading the whole file and extracting the needed bands locally.
-NetCDF does not suffer from this problem.
+The *GRIB2* format is very ill-suited for cloud operations - there is no central band index and it requires that the whole file is parsed before any bands can be extracted.
+In order to allow for partial downloads, NOAA publishes a sidecar index file for every *GRIB2* with a `.idx` extension.
+This file allows for orders of magnitude faster data extraction as long as only the data contained in it is used - ***that is the band description***.
+Should you require reading the metadata, in the case of the *GRIB2* format, you will probably be better of with downloading the whole file and extracting the needed bands locally.
+When using only numerical ids or the description field, only the small sidecar file, the first band and the requested bands will be transferred.

-Also, the entire target dataset (that is the file you are writing) must fit in memory.
+*NetCDF* does not suffer from this problem and individual bands are always transferred as individual bands.
+## Selecting subwindows

+Currently when selecting a subwindow, the whole band is transferred, but only part of it is written.

+In the case of the *GRIB2* format partial downloads of a single band, without being completely impossible, are difficult to implement and depend on the type of the compression used.

+The *NetCDF* format makes it much easier to implement partial transfers, but the georeferencing that NOAA uses is not compatible with the current version.

+Both of those limitations might be lifted in a future release.